wd5gnr/Elf-RcForth/readme.md

 ```
 #### Extended Functions:
 The extended functions are implemented as pre-loaded Forth programs.
 As such they
 can be viewed with the SEE command and removed with the FORGET command.
+You can easily remove them during the build to make more room in ROM.

 ```
 NIP      (b a -- a)                 - Drop 2nd item from stack